-Two CIA agents, Tuck and Frank who are also best friends, have been benched because someone's after them.
-Tuck is divorced with a son whom he's not close to and Frank is a ladies man.
-Tuck decides to try and find someone so he places his profile on a dating website.
-Lauren, a woman also looking for a guy sees tuck's profile and goes with him.
-She later bumps into Frank and he hits on her and she goes out with him. she's intrigued by both of them.
-When they learn that they're dating the same girl, they agree to let her choose.
-But both can't help but use their skills to keep tabs on her and each other.
-And also sabotage each others dates with her.Written by
+CIA agents and best friends Tuck and FDR have been benched because someone's after them.
+Tuck is divorced and not close to his son; FDR is a ladies' man.
+Tuck places his profile on a dating site; Lauren sees it and goes out with him.
+She later bumps into FDR; he hits on her and she goes out with him.
+She's intrigued by both of them.
+When they learn they're both dating her, they agree to let her choose, but they can't help using their skills to keep tabs on her and each other, and sabotage each other's dates with her.Written by

 77 of 111 people found this review helpful.

 Was this review helpful to you?